 Charity information: RICE - The Research Institute For The Care Of Older People (Dementia and Alzheimer's Disease research and support)

 The RICE Centre was built in 2008 and designed with the evolutionary concept of future-proofing the facilities to enable organisational growth to help more people with dementia.
-As the number of people with dementia in the UK is set to rise to over 1 million by 2025 and with this, the current and noticeable demand and subsequent strain on our services; we must act now to develop RICE's building into a Centre of Excellence to further research, diagnosis, treatment and support ambitions.
+As the number of people with dementia in the UK is set to rise to over 1 million by 2025 and with this, the current and future demand, and subsequent strain on services; we must act now to develop RICE's building into a Centre of Excellence to further research, diagnosis, treatment and support ambitions.

 To help find new treatments and ultimately a cure for dementia

 Activities» Provide further research, treatment, diagnosis and support facilities to increase academic and clinical research

 » Increase and develop partnerships with pharmaceutical companies, universities, charities, health sector and government bodies.

 » Provide three senior clinical researchers in collaboration with the University of Bristol and the Royal United Hospital (RUH), Bath.

 » To support patients, their families and carers to help people live well with dementia

 Monitor and evaluate all research study outcomes through mid-point and end of project reviews.
 Work in collaboration to publish results, findings and share expertise.

 Activities» Through increased room availability patients will be seen sooner, resulting is quicker diagnosis, treatment and supported to return home.